WebAssembly/spec/spectec/test-prose/TEST.md

 #.
 Assert: Due to validation, :math:`{\mathit{numtype}}_0 = {\mathrm{unpack}}({\mathsf{i}}{n})`.

 #.
-Assert: Due to validation, a :ref:`vector type <syntax-V128>` is on the top of the stack.
+Assert: Due to validation, a vector type is on the top of the stack.

 #.
 Pop the value :math:`(\mathsf{v{\scriptstyle 128}}{.}\mathsf{const}~c_1)` from the stack.